project-start-an/project-start-web/README.md

 # DevOps

-The project uses GitHub actions to create automated workflows which help automate different processes like code quality checking on commit to the repo.
+The project uses GitHub actions to create automated workflows that help automate processes like code quality checking on commits to the repo.

+## Workflows (CI/CD)

+We use workflows to automate CI/CD processes.
+Check [workflows](.github/workflows/).

 ## Dependabot package upgrade

-Dependabot is used to upgrade packages' versions from time to time so that we stay up-to-date with recent package upgrades.
+Dependabot is used to upgrade packages' versions occasionally so that we stay up-to-date with recent package upgrades.
+Check [dependabot config](.github/dependabot.yml).
+For more info look at [config options](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file)

+## Issue templates

+We use specific templates for issue creation to make issues consistent and easy to follow.
+Check [config](.github/ISSUE_TEMPLATE/).

 # Packages